swaruppatil/gcp-notes/day-02/README.md

 - You can have multiple projects under the same billing account.

 Use-case:
-- One project for dev
+- One project for payments team.
-- Another for prod
+- Another for shipment team.

 ---